Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?: Further Details on Data and TFP Estimation

 As mentioned in section \ref{section:data}, we apply several cleaning steps to CBI data prior to production function estimation, as follows:

 \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}, leftmargin=*] \item For years with missing data, we use the next year's values if available, following \cite{Gonzalez_Sy2025}.
-If both current and next year's filings exist, we prioritize the current year's values unless flagged as low-quality. \item We keep firms that have a legal status of corporation or limited liability company.
+If both current and next year's filings exist, we prioritize the current year's values unless flagged as low quality. \item We keep firms that have a legal status of corporation or limited liability company.
 This is inferred from the Spanish tax identification number of firms (\textit{CIF}/\textit{NIF}).
 We treat observations that switch legal status as observations of the same firm. \item For firms with multiple industry codes, we use the most frequent one. \item We drop observations with negative or missing values for assets, revenues, tangible fixed assets, inputs, employees, or wage bill (following \cite{Orbis2024}). \item We exclude the following sectors, following \cite{Almunia2018}: financial services, public administration and defense, education, health and social work, and membership activities (NACE codes K, O, P, Q, and S).
-We also drop observations without sector classification or postal code information. \end{enumerate}
+We also drop observations without sector classification or postal code information. \item We drop observations flagged as low quality. \end{enumerate}

-Before estimating production functions, we further exclude observations with more than 50 employees to mitigate the presence of multi-establishment firms.
 We also drop two-digit sectors with fewer than 300 observations in either AMD or BMD areas to maintain sample balance in estimation.
-After all cleaning steps, the final sample sizes for production function estimation range from 407 to 1,194,699 observations, depending on sector and area.
-Less than 3\% of total observations are lost in cleaning.
+After all cleaning steps, the final sample sizes for production function estimation range from 394 to 719,153 observations, depending on the sector and area.

-In the estimation of the production function using \cite{Ackerberg2015}, value-added $V_{it}$ is measured using gross value-added, capital $K_{it}$ is measured using tangible fixed assets, and labor input $L_{it}$ is measured using wages instead of employment to control for differences in labor quality and actual hours worked across firms \citep{HsiehKlenow2009}.
+In the estimation of the production function following \cite{DeLoeckerWarzynski2012}, we measure gross output $Y_{it}$ using revenues; capital $K_{it}$ using tangible fixed assets; materials $M_{it}$ using material costs, defined as the difference between total inputs and other operating costs; and labor input $L_{it}$ using wages instead of employment, in order to account for differences in labor quality and actual hours worked across firms \citep{HsiehKlenow2009}.
+We deflate capital using industry‑specific capital deflators and deflate all other nominal variables using industry‑specific value‑added deflators from EU‑KLEMS.
+For the value-added production function estimators used in Appendix \ref{sec.C}, value-added $V_{it}$ is defined as the difference between revenues and material costs.
+All variables entering the production function estimation are expressed in logs.